sickOscar/povery/README.md

 Povery uses [class-validator](https://www.npmjs.com/package/class-validator) library to implement validation of parameters

+## Logging

+You can set the environment variable `LOG_LEVEL` to `DEBUG` to have more information on function execution.
+This will log the incoming event and more, so be careful with secrets and aws cloudwatch costs.

 ## Typescript configuration

 Since povery makes heavy use of decorators, your `tsconfig.json` file should have the following compiler